 Based on the results of the exam and labs tests, and taking your pet’s activities and lifestyle into consideration, we will tailor a preventative plan to meet their needs.
 We’ll then make recommendations for appropriate vaccines, nutrition, parasite control and treatment of any issues identified.

 If you feel your pet may have a critical need during our regular business hours, please call us at 970-305-5522 for immediate help.
 We will determine over the phone if you should bring your pet to the hospital, or if we need to refer you to a local pet E.R.
 We are a more affordable alternative to most 24/7 emergency hospitals.
-Our veterinarian has emergency care experience and is equipped to handle a variety of urgent cases at reasonable rates.
-The most serious cases may need to be referred to the ER if that will be in your pet’s best interest.

 We love Senior Pets!
 Senior pets have special needs, and benefit from more regular veterinary visits compared to their younger counterparts.
 For this reason, we recommend twice-yearly veterinary visits for pets over 7 years of age.